Sexual fetishism: Cause

 Some explanations invoke classical conditioning.
 In several experiments, men have been conditioned to show arousal to stimuli like boots, geometric shapes or penny jars by pairing these cues with conventional erotica.
 According to John Bancroft, conditioning alone cannot explain fetishism, because it does not result in fetishism for most people.
 He suggests that conditioning combines with some other factor, such as an abnormality in the sexual learning process.
+Social learning theories which combine social cognition and operant conditioning have also been proposed as an explanation for how fetishes may be learned, with the hypothesis being that fetishism is induced by the brain mistaking the object of arousal as a culturally appropriate source of sexual desire due to the unique experiences of the fetishist.
+Men who report being sexually rejected often are more likely to develop partialism and fetishism towards other objects such as undergarments, which is believed to be a reaction where the person learns overtime to value the non-human parts of potential partners as a social response.